 But temperature is just a way to accelerate the process of dissolving the soluble compounds in coffee.
 As a cold brew lover, you probably know that just by steeping coffee grounds long enough in cold water will result in a saturated coffee solution.
 The more we let it steep the more solids will dissolve you’re your cup.
 However, there is another method to speed up the dissolution of coffee solids, stirring.
 You know sugar can dissolve in cold water if you wait long enough.
 But we usually stir so that it gets dissolved faster.
 You’ll be amazed, but coffee is the same.
 If you stir fast and long enough, you’ll dissolve all the goodness in the grounds; all this without the bitter compounds, and without the fast oxidation-specific to hot brews, while enjoying a less stomach irritating coffee.
 Wait, there are more benefits; with a Toddy, or Filtron system, you get some burnt undertones because of the long steep, with a fast cold brew, you don’t get these.
 The high-speed stirring will emulsify the oils in the water, so you will extract the aromatic goodness that is normally not extracted with the traditional long cold brew.

 So will a spoon stirring do the trick?
 Absolutely not.
 You need very fast stirring speeds as in blender fast.
 What else could it make the extraction faster and more complete?
 The grind size.
 Think how is to dissolve powdered sugar versus granulated, or versus sugar cubes.
 The finer the particles the faster is to dissolve.
-The same goes with coffee, but we have to make sure we keep the coffee grinds at a size that won’t pass through the filter.
+The same goes for coffee, but we have to make sure we keep the coffee grinds at a size that won’t pass through the filter.

 Quick Cold Brew Coffee – The Method